-Coupling between two modes also manifests itself in the splitting matrix.
-Instead of two matrices with ranks $2\ell + 1$ and $2\ell' + 1$ that describe the effects of rotation, ellipticity and structure for two modes, we now deal with a larger matrix with rank $2(\ell + \ell' + 1)$ that has four subblocks: the two original matrices that are now the two self-coupling blocks in the upper left and lower right corner; two cross-coupling blocks of dimensions $(2\ell + 1) \times (2\ell' + 1)$ and $(2\ell' + 1) \times (2\ell + 1)$.
-As an example of spheroidal-toroidal mode coupling, Figure 14 shows how Earth's rotation and ellipticity affect the four coupling blocks in the splitting matrix for modes $0S_4$ and $0T_3$.
+structure for two modes, we now deal with a larger matrix with rank $2(\ell + \ell' + 1)$ that has four subblocks: the two original matrices that are now the two self-coupling blocks in the upper-left and lower-right corners, and two cross coupling blocks of dimensions $(2\ell + 1) \times (2\ell' + 1)$ and $(2\ell' + 1) \times (2\ell + 1)$ .
+As an example of spheroidal-toroidal mode coupling, Figure 14 shows how Earth's rotation and ellipticity affect the four coupling blocks in the splitting matrix for modes $0S_4$ and $0T_3$ .

-Earth's structure can complicate the splitting matrix substantially, which we show in a schematic example for a $\ell = 2$ mode coupling with a $\ell' = 3$ mode of the same type (i.e. either spheroidal or toroidal).
-Figure 15 compares the structure of the splitting matrix in the case of the self coupling of an isolated $\ell = 2$ mode and the upper right cross-coupling block with a $\ell' = 3$ mode.
-According to the selection rules, structure of certain symmetries affect certain elements in the splitting matrix.
-As already discussed, the effects from axisymmetric structure are found down the diagonal, while non-axisymmetric, even-degree structure affects off-diagonal elements (compare with Figure 11).
-Depending on l and l' of the coupling modes, some elements in the cross-coupling blocks are now affected by structure of odd harmonic degree.
-An example of an observed splitting matrix is discussed in the "observations" section.
+Earth structure can complicate the splitting matrix substantially, which we show in a schematic example for a $\ell = 2$ mode coupling with a $\ell' = 3$ mode of the same type (i.e., either spheroidal or toroidal).
+Figure 15 compares the structure of the splitting matrix in the case of the self-coupling of an isolated $\ell = 2$ mode and the upper-right cross coupling block with a $\ell' = 3$ mode.
+According to the selection rules, structure of certain symmetries affects certain elements in the splitting matrix.
+As already discussed, the effects from axisymmetric structure are found down the diagonal, while non-axisymmetric, even-degree structure affects off-diagonal elements (Figure 11).
+Depending on $\ell$ and $\ell'$ of the coupling modes, some elements in the cross coupling blocks are now affected by structure of odd-harmonic degree.
+An example of an observed splitting matrix is discussed in Section 1.04.2.3.5.

 We should mention that the coupling calculations presented here were done with a code based on the work of Jeff Park (Park and Gilbert, 1986).
 His method uses a Galerkin procedure that allows the assessment of mode coupling in a dissipating Earth.
-To reduce the computational burden the method applies a trick.
-The exact representation of interaction on a rotating Earth requires a matrix equation that is quadratic in eigenfrequency ω .
-Coriolis interaction terms are grouped in a matrix linear in ω .
-This linear dependence is removed by replacing ω with a fixed fiducial frequency (reference frequency) $\hat{\omega}0$.
-Park's numerical experiments showed that this approximation is adequate for modes above 1 mHz as long as the relative frequency spread, $\Delta \omega / \hat{\omega}0$, is not large.
+To reduce the computational burden, the method applies a trick.
+The exact representation of interaction on a rotating Earth requires a matrix equation that is quadratic in eigenfrequency $\omega$ .
+Coriolis interaction terms are grouped in a matrix linear in $\omega$ .
+This linear dependence is removed by replacing $\omega$ with a fixed fiducial frequency (reference frequency) $\hat{\omega}0$ .
+Park's numerical experiments showed that this approximation is adequate for modes above 1 mHz as long as the relative frequency spread, $\Delta \omega / \hat{\omega}0$ , is not large.
 Modes in a certain frequency band all couple through various mechanisms.
 When modeling the interaction in a group of modes, all these have to be taken into account simultaneously.
 The examples of coupling mode pairs shown here are only to illustrate how mode coupling works and where Park and Gilbert's method is appropriate.
-A treatment of coupling modes in a wider frequency band require more general procedures.
-Some are discussed in the "observations" section but the interested reader is also referred to the paper by Woodhouse and Deuss (2007) in this volume.
+A treatment of coupling modes in a wider frequency band requires more general procedures.
+Some are discussed in Section 1.04.2.3.5, but the interested reader is also referred to Chapter 1.02.

-3.3 Measuring Mode Observables
+1.04.2.3 Measuring Mode Observables